Hi friend and Welcome!

 - Connector: XLR.
 What is XLR?

-This thing is pretty sweet, and one guy on amazon even compared it side by side to the $700 Nuemann TLM 102.
+This thing is pretty sweet, and one guy on amazon even compared it side by side with the Neumann TLM 102.
 He found no noticeable difference, other than a stronger proximity effect.
-This basically means it gets a bit more bass heavy the closer you are.
+This basically means it gets a bit more bass-heavy the closer you are.
 I’ve also heard a few people saying it’s better overall than the MXL 990.

-It’s a really versatile condenser mic with a great sound, but don’t expect to be amazed with it’s weight.
+It’s a really versatile condenser mic with a great sound, but don’t expect to be amazed at its weight.
 It’s a bit on the lighter side, but people are saying that it’s still sturdy despite this shortcoming.

 What is the difference between a Condenser mic vs. Dynamic mic?

-At just under a Benjamin, this thing comes in at a great value!
+At its price, this thing comes in at a great value!
 It’s really versatile and delivers more of a clear, professional sound.
 A lot of people upon receiving the mic and using it, decided to purchase another because they were so happy with the results.

-The sound quality coming out of this beast is pretty nice.
+The quality coming out of this beast is pretty nice.
 Watching the review myself, I noticed that it really has a presence about it, and seems to deliver a big bold sound.
-A lot of people are saying it gives you more of a professional grade studio quality sound.
+A lot of people are saying it gives you more of a professional-grade studio-quality sound.
 I also liked the fact that it still remained detailed and articulate despite being as loud as it was.

 The build quality is durable, but the mic feels light.
 Reviewers have mentioned that they wouldn’t feel comfortable dropping it.